Eurovision Song Contest 1994

 The Eurovision Song Contest 1994 was the 39th edition of the Eurovision Song Contest, held on 30 April 1994 at the Point Theatre in Dublin, Ireland, and presented by Cynthia Ní Mhurchú and Gerry Ryan.
-It was organised by the European Broadcasting Union (EBU) and host broadcaster Radio Telefís Éireann (RTÉ), who staged the event after winning the for with the song "In Your Eyes" by Niamh Kavanagh.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Radio Telefís Éireann (RTÉ), who staged the event after winning the for with the song "In Your Eyes" sung by Niamh Kavanagh and written by Jimmy Walsh.
 It was the first time that any country had hosted two successive editions of the contest, following the previous year's contest held in Millstreet.